Manticore: Pliny's Aethiopian beasts

 Pliny also introduced the confused notion that the manticore might occur in Africa, because he had discussed this and other creatures (such as the yale) within a passage on Aethiopia.
-But he also described the crocotta and the mantichora of Aethiopia together, and while the crocotta imitated the voices of men the mantichora of Aethiopia too also mimicked human speech, on authority of Juba II, with a voice like the pipe (panpipe, fistula) mixed with trumpet.
+But he also described the crocotta and the mantichora of Aethiopia together, and while the crocotta imitated the voices of men the mantichora of Aethiopia also mimicked human speech, on authority of Juba II, with a voice like the pipe (panpipe, fistula) mixed with trumpet.

 Legacy

 Ctesias purportedly saw a martichora presented to the Persian king by the Indians.
 The Romanised Greek Pausanias was skeptical and considered it an unreliable exaggerated account of a tiger.
 Apollonius of Tyana also dismissed the mantichore as a tall tale, according to the biography by Philostratus (c.
 170–247).

 Pliny did not share Pausanias' skepticism.
 And for 1500 years afterwards, it was Pliny's account, also copied by Solinus (2nd century), which was held to be authoritative on matters of natural history whether real or mythological.
 In the advent of Christianity, writings in the Holy Scripture combined with Plinian-Aristotelian learning gave rise to the Physiologus (also c.
 2nd century), which later evolved into the medieval bestiaries some of which contained entries on the manticore.